metabase/metabase/docs/developers-guide/devenv.md

 ## 3rd party dependencies

-Metabase depends on lots of other 3rd party libraries to run, so as you are developing you'll need to keep those up to date.
-Clojure will automatically fetch the dependencies when needed, but for JavaScript dependencies you'll need to kick off the installation process manually when needed.
+Metabase depends on lots of third-party libraries to run, so you'll need to keep those up to date.
+Clojure will automatically fetch the dependencies when needed.
+With JavaScript dependencies, however, you'll need to kick off the installation process manually.

 ```sh
 # javascript dependencies